 Supporting parents in building positive, care-giving relationships with their children while honoring each families home culture, language, and self-identified needs.

-Strengthening family’s confidence in their ability to advocate for equal access to community resources, jobs, schools and services.
+Strengthening the family’s confidence to make informed decisions and advocate for equal access to community resources, jobs, schools, and services.

 Welcoming and thoroughly including children with disabilities and facilitating early intervention services for children with special needs.

 Home Visitors use the Partners for a Healthy Baby curriculum to provide prenatal and early childhood education.
 These curricula offer components across multiple domains, including family development, caring for baby, child developmental milestones, and infant cues.
 Our curriculum in combination with our child development screenings and assessments have a strong emphasis on activities to help children develop cognitive, language, gross motor, fine motor, social/emotional, and self-help skills.